codeinthehole/codeinthehole.hugo/content/tips/better-release-announcements.md

 ```

 Note the first input is all contributors up to release 0.5, while the
-second is contibutors to the 0.6 release only.
+second is contributors to the 0.6 release only.

 `comm` is an extremely useful command for selecting lines common between
 two files, or exclusive to one.
 The `-13` options indicate to exclude